 These s’mores macarons will satisfy your craving when there isn’t a campfire nearby!
-Perfect blend of graham cracker cookies filled with marshmallow and chocolate.
+A perfect blend of graham cracker cookies filled with marshmallow and chocolate.

 In light of this, I set out to recreate the treat-I-never-had by creating these S’mores Macarons!
-Graham cracker flavoured macaron shells filled with homemade marshmallow fluff and milk chocolate.
+Graham cracker flavored macaron shells filled with homemade marshmallow fluff and milk chocolate.

 Sigh, these shells look almost perfect, don’t they?